What a DBR session can feel like

-If you’ve tried therapy before, DBR may feel different.
-Many people are surprised by how small and precise the work can be.
+If you have tried therapy before, DBR may feel a little different.
+Many people are surprised by how small, careful, and precise the work can be.

-Below is a typical structure.
-Real sessions are always tailored to your needs, your nervous system, and your goals.
+Below is a general sense of how a session may unfold.
+Sessions are always tailored to your needs, your nervous system, and your goals.

 Step 1: arriving and settling